rhadicus/chainofthought-adapter/README.md

 - **Dynamic Token Management**: Adjusts token allocation based on context size to improve response quality.
 - **Error Handling & Retry Logic**: Includes basic error handling with a retry mechanism.

-## Motivation

-I created this repository to use a Chain of Thought approach with LM Studio when I couldn't find any existing solutions.
-This middleware focuses on functionality and proving the concept rather than production-ready quality.

 ## Architecture

 The middleware has three main stages: